w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 Implementation HAVE TO ignore the `traceparent` when the `trace-id` is invalid.
 For instance, if it contains non-allowed characters.

-### Span-id
+### Parent-id

-Is the ID of the caller span (parent).
+Is the ID of this call as known by the caller.
+It is also known as `span-id` as a few telemetry systems call the execution of a client call a span.
 It is represented as an 8-byte array, for example, `00f067aa0ba902b7`.
 All bytes `0` is considered invalid.

-Implementation HAVE TO ignore the `traceparent` when the `span-id` is invalid.
+Implementation HAVE TO ignore the `traceparent` when the `parent-id` is invalid.
 For instance, if it contains non-allowed characters.

 ## Trace-flags